fajriyan/open-repository/README.md

-# open repository journal/ thesis
+# open repository journal/ thesis/ books
 In this repository, I will list any libraries that are open for education, especially in Indonesia

 | No  | Repository                   | Status | Link                                    | Type | Added on      | From   |